North West Air Ambulance

-North West Air Ambulance is the helicopter emergency medical service (HEMS) that covers the North West England region, consisting of the counties of Cheshire, Cumbria, Lancashire, Greater Manchester and Merseyside.
+North West Air Ambulance (NWAA) is the helicopter emergency medical service (HEMS) that covers the North West England region, consisting of the counties of Cheshire, Cumbria, Lancashire, Greater Manchester and Merseyside.

 History

-The charity has existed since 1999.
-It was established with a single aircraft based at Blackpool Airport and has since upgraded to three Eurocopter EC135 aircraft one based at Blackpool Airport the other two at City Airport Manchester (Barton).
+NWAA has existed since 1999.
+It was established with a single aircraft based at Blackpool Airport and has since upgraded to three Eurocopter EC135 aircraft: one based at Blackpool Airport and the other two at Manchester Barton Aerodrome.